Growing Up Is Getting Old (album)

-Growing Up Is Getting Old is the second studio album by American country music singer Jason Michael Carroll.
-It was released on April 28, 2009 via Arista Nashville.
+Growing Up Is Getting Old is the second studio album by American country music artist Jason Michael Carroll.
+It was released on April 28, 2009 by Arista Nashville.
 Its lead-off single, "Where I'm From" charted in the Top 40 on the Hot Country Songs chart.
 The second single from the album was "Hurry Home."
 As with his first album, Carroll worked with producer Don Gehman.

 Content

 The first single from Growing Up Is Getting Old is "Where I'm From".
 This song made its chart debut in late 2008 and has entered Top 20 on the Billboard country singles charts.
 It is also the first single of his career that Carroll did not co-write, and only three of its songs were co-written by him.
 "Hurry Home" was released in June as the second single.
 The album was produced by Don Gehman, who also produced Carroll's debut, Waitin' in the Country.

 Carroll and Arista Nashville parted ways in February 2010, the same month in which "Hurry Home" peaked.